 Members considered the premises were likely to have an effect on the licensing objective of public nuisance however they felt that between 23:00 and midnight conditions would be effective in the prevention of public nuisance.
 However beyond midnight they felt that customers would more likely be inebriated night revellers who were highly likely to cause public nuisance in on and around the premises which is a highly residential area.
-Members considered that conditions would not be effective in the prevention of public not be effective in the prevention of public nuisance.
+Members considered that conditions would not be effective in the prevention of public nuisance beyond midnight.